apache/airflow/docs/apache-airflow-providers-amazon/executors/general.rst

 Airflow environment.
 It also includes options to load DAGs (Directed Acyclic Graphs) from either an S3 bucket or a local folder.

-Download this image to use for the docker build commands below or create your own image if you prefer.

 Prerequisites
 ~~~~~~~~~~~~~